-Create not just great content, but content that people want to engage with.
+Create content that people want to engage with.

 When you jab, the most important thing is to give value.
-The content you publish should be likeable.
-The time to sell will come after this.
+Now’s the time to get your brand out there, you can sell later.

 Use targeting wisely.